NFSS10/Unity-Mini-Worlds/README.md

 # Unity - Mini Worlds
-Mini worlds developed for an unreleased project of mine.
+Mini worlds developed for an unreleased project that I never finished.

 This project is a simple Unity 2019.2.5f1 project.
 It has a scene with two mini worlds and a object named "Player" that can be attracted to the worlds.
 The objects are attracted when they are in range of the mini worlds attracting radius.